Tour de France: Minor classifications and prizes

 The prix de la combativité goes to the rider who most animates the day, usually by trying to break clear of the field.
-The most combative rider wears a number printed white-on-red instead of black-on-white next day.
+The most combative rider wears a number printed white-on-beige instead of black-on-white next day.
 An award goes to the most aggressive rider throughout the Tour.
-Already in 1908 a sort of combativity award was offered, when Sports Populaires and L'Education Physique created Le Prix du Courage, 100 francs and a silver gilt medal for "the rider having finished the course, even if unplaced, who is particularly distinguished for the energy he has used."
+Already in 1908 a sort of combativity award was offered, when Sports Populaires and L'Éducation Physique created Le Prix du Courage, 100 francs and a silver gilt medal for "the rider having finished the course, even if unplaced, who is particularly distinguished for the energy he has used."
 The modern competition started in 1958.
 In 1959, a Super Combativity award for the most combative cyclist of the Tour was awarded.
 It was initially not awarded every year, but since 1981 it has been given annually.
 Eddy Merckx has the most wins (4) for the overall award.

 The team classification is assessed by adding the time of each team's best three riders each day.
 The competition does not have its own jersey but since 2006 the leading team has worn numbers printed black-on-yellow.
 Until 1990, the leading team would wear yellow caps.
 As of 2012, the riders of the leading team wear yellow helmets.
 During the era of national teams, France and Belgium won 10 times each.
 From 1973 up to 1988, there was also a team classification based on points (stage classification); members of the leading team would wear green caps.